srikanthkote/semantic-search-with-llms/README.md

 - `sentence-transformers/all-distilroberta-v1` (balanced performance)

 ### Language Model
-- `google/flan-t5-small` (default)
+- `google/flan-t5-xl` (default)
 - Custom HuggingFace models supported

 ### Reranking Model
 - `BAAI/bge-reranker-large` (default)

 ### Search Parameters
-- **Chunk Size**: 1000 tokens (default)
+- **Chunk Size**: 500 tokens (default)
-- **Chunk Overlap**: 200 tokens (default)
+- **Chunk Overlap**: 100 tokens (default)
-- **Retrieval Count**: 3-4 documents (configurable)
-- **Search Type**: MMR (Maximum Marginal Relevance)
+- **Retrieval Strategy**: The system uses a two-step retrieval process:
+  1. **Initial Retrieval**: Fetches 10 documents using Maximum Marginal Relevance (MMR) to ensure a diverse set of results.
+  2. **Reranking**: A `CrossEncoderReranker` then refines these results, prioritizing the top 3 most relevant documents for answer generation.

 ## Example Output

-The system provides detailed output for each stage of the pipeline, using the `tabulate` library to format the results in an easy-to-read grid.
-This includes:
-- Document processing progress
-- Similarity search results with scores
-- Retrieved document content and metadata, clearly showing the source of the information
+The system's output varies depending on how it is run:

+- **Command-Line Interface**: When running `semantic_search.py` directly, the script will print the final generated answer to the console.

+- **Streamlit Application**: The interactive web application provides a more detailed breakdown of the results, including:
+  - The final answer.
-- The final generated answer alongside the source documents that were used to create it
+  - The source documents that were used to generate the answer, displayed in expandable sections.
+  - The final prompt sent to the language model, available for inspection.

 ## Requirements